 Here’s a video of Olly and me trying to hold our first conversation after only 4 days:

 Especially in a language like Thai, it’s relatively easy to make sentences as the grammar is extremely simple.
+Thai language basics are easy to learn.
 You just put the words in the right order, make sure your pronunciation is ok and often it works.

 But how do you know what the most important vocabulary is that you really need as a beginner?
 I did a lot of research, but I couldn’t find learning materials which really focus on the most important vocabulary.